-Oleksandr Usyk pressures the WBO for his opportunity at the number one heavyweight contender in the latest twist.
+In the latest twist, Oleksandr Usyk pressures the WBO for his opportunity at the number one heavyweight contender.

 Another Briton, Joe Joyce, is lined up to battle Usyk for the soon-to-be-vacant title.
-Giving Fury and Joshua one shot at the undisputed crown was a negotiable option, though.
+However, giving Fury and Joshua one shot at the undisputed crown was a negotiable option.

 But time is fast running out, and the Ukrainian is unwilling to wait forever.
 Fury vs. Joshua needs to be confirmed this month, or Usyk vs. Joyce will undoubtedly demand the strap.